There are so many things to do in Visby, and here’s why you need to visit.

-- Visby Cathedral.
 The Sancta Maria Kyrka was built for German merchants resident in town in the late 1190s.
 It is the only remaining medieval church in Visby.

-- Gotlands Museum.
 The museum displays many priceless artifacts found around Gotland.
 Starting from pre-Viking 8th century carved stones, a collection of Viking jewelry, and some medieval wood sculptures.

 This is a small art museum and admission is included with your ticket to the Gotland Museum.
 There are some interesting Gotland related art pieces from the 19th and 20th centuries, as well as some work by local artists.

 Important Annual Events of Visby

-Visby has two especially exciting weeks, , when the sleepy island town comes into the spotlight.
+Visby has two especially exciting weeks when the sleepy island town comes into the spotlight.
 These are the highest tourist seasons for Visby.
 During this time, accommodation and transportation prices quadruple, and are hard to find.

 Hotels and other accommodations on Gotland Island are always sold out, and locals use this week to rent their apartments as a way to supplement the yearly payments for their homes.

 Week 32 (August).
-On week 32 of each year, this exciting event celebrates anything related to Medieval culture: feasting, knights and maidens, Franciscan monks, musicians and axe-throwing – you get the idea!
+On week 32 of each year, this exciting event celebrates anything related to Medieval culture: feasting, knights and maidens, Franciscan monks, musicians, and ax-throwing – you get the idea!

 How to get to Visby from Stockholm

 There are numerous options you can choose from to fly to the tiny Visby airport.
 You can fly from Arlanda International Airport or from the smaller Bromma Airport, both in Stockholm.

 Where to stay in Visby

 The hostel has three different price tiers: low season, high season, and Almedalen Week.
-Bed linens and towels are not included, and must be reserved before your arrival.
+Bed linens and towels are not included and must be reserved before your arrival.

 Things to know about Visby and Gotland

 You can ask for a free brochure from the Visby Visitor’s Center for locations related to Pippi Longstocking.
-Her TV series in 1970s was filmed here.
+Her TV series in the 1970s was filmed here.

-Ask for a free brochure at the visitors center and follow different self-guided tours, including the “Crime and Punishment in Visby during 600 Years.”
+Ask for a free brochure at the visitors’ center and follow different self-guided tours, including the “Crime and Punishment in Visby during 600 Years.”

 There are so many other things to do on Gotland, including the popular Fårö, on the north side of Gotland.
 The best way to sightsee on Gotland is via a rental car.